jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

   steps, use environment variables.
 - **Logging** --- The build log is visible and can be tweaked to be verbose, so it is much easier to debug errors using Actions.
+- **Caching** --- The `ruby/setup-ruby` action makes it possible to cache installed gems automatically instead of having to download a jekyll-build-pages image each time.

 ## Workspace setup